 The seating area is a simple ten rows of aluminum benches on the south side of the arena.
-This is not the most comfortable situation, but definitely not the worst in college hockey.
+This is not the most comfortable situation, but not the worst in College Hockey.
 The west end of the arena also features four rows of plastic seats for those who require more comfort.
-The scoreboard is simple and hangs above center-ice and the I-beams that keep the structure standing are painted in Laker blue and green.
-The ticketing at Mercyhurst is all general admission so fans are able to pick their own seat.
+The scoreboard is simple and hangs above center ice and the I-beams that keep the structure standing are painted in Laker blue and green.
+The ticketing at Mercyhurst is all general admission so fans can pick their seat.

-The game day production is fairly simple.
-The Mercyhurst band sits at the southeast corner of the arena and offer a different dynamic that is not found in professional or junior hockey.
+The gameday production is fairly simple.
+The Mercyhurst band sits at the southeast corner of the arena and offers a different dynamic that is not found in professional or junior hockey.
 The band is good, but at times the band leaders and production crew need to get on the same page as PA music and band music were competing.

-For fans looking for other things to occupy their time in Erie, a trip to the Millcreek Mall or Erie Playhouse may be worth considering.
-As far as other sporting options go, the OHL’s Erie Otters and NBA D-League’s Erie BayHawks play out of the Erie Insurance Arena.
-Also the Double-A Erie Seawolves play next door to the Erie Insurance Arena at UPMC Park.
+For fans looking for other things to occupy their time in Erie, a trip to the Millcreek Mall or Erie Playhouse may be an option worth considering.
+As far as other sporting options go, The OHL’s Erie Otters and NBA G-League’s Erie BayHawks play out of the Erie Insurance Arena.
+Also, the Double-A Erie Seawolves play next door to the Erie Insurance Arena at UPMC Park.

 Mercyhurst Ice Center is located fairly centrally in Erie.
 Located right on campus, the Ice Center is a fair distance north of I-90 and pretty much in between Highways 8 and 12 and south of Highway 20.
 Fans will have to drive through Erie a bit to get to the Ice Center, but traffic is not a large concern and the drive is fairly smooth.

-For fans who wish to take public transit to Mercyhurst, there are a number of bus routes that travel along 38th Street, which is north of Mercyhurst and there is a route that will also get fans to the south side of campus.
-Check out the Erie Metropolitan Transit Authority website for maps, fares and schedules.
+For fans who wish to take public transit to Mercyhurst, several bus routes travel along 38th Street, which is north of Mercyhurst and there is a route that will also get fans to the south side of campus.
+Check out the Erie Metropolitan Transit Authority website for maps, fares, and schedules.

 The only gate which fans may enter is at the north side of the arena.
 A temporary table is set up in the lobby for ticketing.
 As of this writing, Mercyhurst does not sell tickets online and when purchasing at the door, fans will not receive a physical ticket.
 Cash is also the best idea at this venue.

-There is tremendous value at a Mercyhurst Lakers hockey game.
+There is tremendous value in a Mercyhurst Lakers hockey game.
 The investment fans must make in Mercyhurst hockey is very low.
 Adult tickets are $10 each and children younger than 12 are free.
 Combine that with free parking and concession prices that are excellent and there is great value in a Lakers game.
-The return is also decent as the Lakers put a good product on the ice and the Mercyhurst band adds to the atmosphere in a positive way.
+The return is also decent as the Lakers put a good product on the ice and the Mercyhurst band positively adds to the atmosphere.

 An extra mark for the acoustics in the Mercyhurst Ice Center.
 One of the great things about this arena is that the sounds of hockey are excellent.
-Everything sounds crystal clear, whether it is the cutting of the ice with the skates, crack of the stick on a slapshot or a thunderous hit against the boards.
-The venue may be simple, but the sounds of hockey that are often lost in bigger venues, are fantastic here.
+Everything sounds crystal clear, whether it is the cutting of the ice with the skates, the crack of the stick on a slapshot, or a thunderous hit against the boards.
+The venue may be simple, but the sounds of hockey which are often lost in bigger venues, are fantastic here.

 An extra mark for a Division II school moving up to play Division I ice hockey.